smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 FROM   cte_Values v1 INNER JOIN
        cte_Values v2 ON CONCAT(v1.A, v1.B) = CONCAT(v2.C,v2.D);
 ```

-For these results I state NULL and Empty String were relevant.
 In query editors NULLS and empty strings will appear different (by default, SSMS shows yellow for NULLS and a blank for empty strings).

 |  A     |  B     |       C         |      D         |
 |--------|--------|-----------------|----------------|